 If one person is having a hard time winning back the ball from their teammates in the circle, try conducting the drill using two players in the middle.

-For more soccer drills, check out my article – 10 Best Soccer Drills for Beginners: A Step-by-Step Guide.
+For more soccer drills, check out my article – 10 Best Soccer Drills for Beginners: A Step-by-Step Guide, or My Top 10 Soccer Coaching Drills.

 Invest in the Appropriate Soccer Equipment